tiprankstipranks

 If we are unable to retain or hire additional qualified personnel, our ability to grow our business might be harmed.

 We utilize the services of a clinical management team on a part-time basis to assist us in managing our ongoing Phase 2 and Phase 3 trials and intend to do so for future preclinical and clinical trials.
+Pursuant to the shared services agreement with Citius Pharma, Citius Oncology utilizes the services of Citius Pharma's management team to assist it in managing the clinical and pre-clinical trials.
+Pursuant to the amended and restated shared services agreement, Citius Oncology will continue to utilize the services of Citius Pharma employees with expertise in product manufacturing and commercialization for the planned launch of LYMPHIR.
 While we believe this will provide us with sufficient staffing for our current and future development efforts, we will need to hire or contract with additional qualified personnel with expertise in preclinical testing, clinical research and testing, government regulation, formulation and manufacturing and sales and marketing in connection with the continued development, regulatory approval and commercialization of our product candidates.
 We compete for qualified individuals with numerous pharmaceutical and biopharmaceutical companies, universities, and other research institutions.
-Competition for these individuals is intense, and we cannot be certain that our search for such personnel will be successful.
+All but one of Citius Oncology's board members are also directors of Citius Pharma, and the executive officers of Citius Oncology are also employees of Citius Pharma pursuant to the shared services agreement.
+Citius Oncology expects to rely on these individuals and the other expertise and personnel made available under the shared services agreement for the foreseeable future.
+Competition for qualified directors, officers and employees is intense, and we cannot be certain that our retention of these individuals or any search for additional such personnel will be successful.
 Attracting and retaining qualified personnel will be critical to our success.
+As a small company with no marketed product and with limited resources, we might not be able to compete with more established entities for the attraction and retention of qualified directors, officers and employees.
 In addition, we may be unable to attract and retain those qualified officers, directors and members of board committees required to provide for effective management.
 If we are unable to attract and retain qualified employees, officers and directors, the management and operation of our business could be adversely affected.

 Employment / Personnel - Risk 2